ClickHouse® row-level deduplication

 - for clusters can be inaccurate due to eventual consistency

-- slow down inserts significantly (every insert will need to do lookup in target table first)
+- slows down inserts significantly (every insert will need to do lookup in target table first)

 In all case: due to eventual consistency of ClickHouse replication you can still get duplicates if you insert into different replicas/shards.